Reference

 granularity: week

-The value can be one of second, minute, hour, day, week, month, quarter or year.
+The value can be either a default granularity (i.e., second, minute, hour, day, week, month, quarter, or year) or a custom granularity.
 This property is required when using time_dimension.

 segments